yazeed-01/HTTP-Server-Javascript/README.md

-This is http server using JavaScript(NodeJS)
+This is http server built using JavaScript(NodeJS)